 Lua XML-RPC Services

-Note: XML-RPC is a legacy technology that predates modern web standards like REST and JSON.
+Note: XML-RPC is a legacy technology that predates modern web standards.
 While it's largely considered outdated today, we include support and documentation for those maintaining or integrating with older systems that still rely on it.

 XML-RPC @ Wikipedia